 International Consortium for Agile – IC Agile

 IC Agile is a new but fast-growing certification body.
 IC Agile took a different approach by creating role-based learning roadmaps and then qualifying agile training providers.
 So if you take the agile or Scrum training from an approved provider, you can get the certification.

 IC Agile currently offers 9 different certification tracks, several of which might be applicable for beginners.
 Visit the IC Agile website for more information.

 My recommendations for Agile Training and Certification:

-Given all the information above, what Agile or Scrum certifications do I recommend?
+Given all the information above, what do I think is the best Agile or Scrum certification?